10 things to take on the Pakihi, and why

 The great thing is, with gear now, it's simple to pack lots of assurance into a tiny space.
-The backpack above measures a nimble 34cm long and 16cm that wide.
-That fits:
+The backpack in the photo measures a nimble 34cm long and 16cm wide.
+That space fits:

 1. Spare tubes.
 The lower half of the Pakihi Track especially is rocky.
 Take a couple.
-Punctures are always possible and pushing bikes with flat tyres isn't so much fun.
+Punctures or tyre cuts are always possible and pushing bikes with flat tyres isn't so much fun.

 2. Enough food for a half-day of riding.
 More, if you're riding Motu Road too.

 3. Basic tools.
-One tip, a small rectangular piece of old bike tire sidewall will act as a great patch in the unlikely event a tire gets cut.
+One tip, take a small rectangular piece of old bike tire sidewall.
+It will act as a great tyre patch in the unlikely event a tire gets cut.

 4. Emergency bag.